openthread/ot-docs/site/en/reference/cli/concepts/udp.md

     ```

     The use of `::` denotes that the `bind` should use the unspecified IPv6 address,
-    therby having the UDP/IPv6 stack assign the binding IPv6 address.
+    thereby having the UDP/IPv6 stack assign the binding IPv6 address.
 For complete
     options with `udp bind`, such as binding to a network interface,
     refer to [udp bind](https://openthread.io/reference/cli/commands#bbr_state#udp_bind).